Welcome to the SEND department page.

 - Social, emotional and mental health difficulties

 Students requiring additional learning support have access to a range of intervention groups provided between 8am through to 4pm.
-Teaching Assistants are predominantly timetabled throughout the day to support students with statements of SEN. Teaching assistants also work with other students for timetabled interventions predominately during morning tutor time.
+Learning Coaches support students throughout the day through small group interventions and 1:1 mentoring.

 - Reading comprehension